Top 4 considerations when making a career change into technology

 As the technology sector continues to expand, technology hiring managers are increasingly looking for people from non-technology backgrounds to meet the changing needs of the industry.

 Professionals with experience outside technical technology roles are now presented with exciting opportunities to change careers and move into a dynamic and evolving industry.

-"With companies in the Philippines looking to digitalise, and technology changing at such a rapid rate, there have been many new exciting roles and opportunities created in the field of IT,” says Andrea Dela Casa, manager for Information Technology division.
+"With companies in the Philippines looking to digitalise, and technology changing at such a rapid rate, there have been many new exciting roles and opportunities created in the field of IT,” says Andrea Dela Casa, manager for Tech & Transformation division.

 “Some of these fields where non-IT professionals can potentially move into include functional roles such as business analysis, IT relationship management, data analytics, and IT sales roles.
 Domain knowledge of certain industries will prove an asset as it means that you can speak the language of your stakeholders and business sponsors.”

 First and foremost, think about where your talents lie and what area of technology will keep you most engaged.

 Do you like engaging with stakeholders often?
 Are you a technical person?
 Do you enjoy methodical tasks or rapidly changing environments?